 Colorado POWPO laws

-Example: Thad gets convicted of felony battery in Colorado.
+Example: Thad gets convicted of felony assault in Colorado.
 He had inherited his dad’s muzzleloader, which he keeps in his attic.
 Even if he has no intention of using it, Thad could get charged with POWPO if his parole officer ever finds out about the muzzleloader being in his house.

 It also does not matter if Thad in the above example intended to keep the muzzleloader only for hunting or self-defense.
 Technically, Thad is breaking the law by knowingly possessing a muzzleloader for any reason since he is a convicted felon.